tuist/tuist/projects/docs/docs/guides/task.md

 ---
-title: tuist exec
+title: Custom Tuist commands
-slug: '/commands/task'
+slug: '/guides/task'
 description: 'Learn how to to automate arbitrary tasks with tuist in Swift.'
 ---